fmcgeough/ex_sleeplock/README.md

 ## Brief API Overview

-* `ExSleeplock.new/2` - create a sleep lock.
-Before a sleep lock can be used it has to be created.
+* `ExSleeplock.new/2` - create a lock.
+Before a lock can be used it has to be created.
 This is generally done when the application starts.
-* `ExSleeplock.execute/2` - execute a function after acquiring a sleep lock
+* `ExSleeplock.execute/2` - execute a function after acquiring a lock and release it when function completes.
-* `ExSleeplock.acquire/1` - acquire a sleep lock.
-Blocks until lock is acquired
+* `ExSleeplock.acquire/1` - acquire a lock.
+Blocks until lock is acquired.
+Caller is responsible for releasing the lock.
-* `ExSleeplock.attempt/1` - attempt to acquire a sleep lock.
+* `ExSleeplock.attempt/1` - attempt to acquire a lock.
 Doesn't block.
+Returns `{:error, :unavailable}` if lock cannot be obtained.
-* `ExSleeplock.release/1` - release a sleep lock
+* `ExSleeplock.release/1` - release a lock

 ## Trying It Out in iex